gorenje/millieons.org/w/cuckoo.md

 In dissonance lies indecision, within indecision lies fear, in fear lies hate.
 Fear is awakened by the undecided future confronting us through our indecision in an contradictory world.
 The indecision of understanding both sides of an argument, understanding both sides of a decision.
 Therein lies the asphyxiation of indecision, which option is the best when both are equally good?

-The Church of Uckoo teaches that making a decision does not exclude changing that decision.
+The Church of Uckoo teaches that making a decision does not exclude reversing that decision.
 Any decision is better than indecision.
-Flip a coin, if the outcome *feels* wrong, take the other possibility, go against the coin - the coin does not care!
+Flip a coin, if the outcome *feels* wrong, take the other possibility, go against the coin - the coin does not care.
 We make a decision in going back on the promise we made to the coin.

 Coin-based decision making remains decision making, it is as valid as planned, thought out, thought through and any many other forms of decision making.
-The Church of Uckoo teaches that no decision will ever be final and going back on decisions is as valid as stubbornly going through with decisions one feels which are wrong.
+The Church of Uckoo teaches that no decision will ever be final and going back on decisions is as valid as stubbornly going through with decisions one feels are wrong.
 Decisions make for progress, indecision for worries and fears.

 **On Humour.**

 The dissonance between humour and seriousness, the line between Yin and Yang.
 Without us humans this line would not exist.
 Without us humans the universe would not exist.
 Without us humans spirituality would not exist.
-Time, matter, fire, earth, wind and water are all human inventions, and perhaps as with the wheel, we could do better.
+Time, matter, fire, earth, wind and water are all human inventions, and - perhaps - as with the wheel we could do better.

 The Church of Uckoo teaches that humour is stronger than seriousness, that reinvention and rediscovery are the only possibilities in a world where everything has been invented.
-Excepting sliced bread.
+Excluding sliced bread naturally.

 The Church of Uckoo lies on the border between Yin and Yang.
 Between heaven and hell.
 A border which is immeasurably thin yet immeasurably strong.
 Tread along that border and be assured that the universe shan't let you fall.